Section 179 deduction: does my vehicle qualify?

 • This can also include autos such as ambulances, work trucks, hearses, etc.

-For 2023, any vehicle meeting the above weight or modification guidelines is not subject to a Section 179 tax deduction limitation.
-You may deduct up to 100% of the cost of any vehicle falling into this category.
+For 2024, any vehicle meeting the above weight or modification guidelines is not subject to an IRS Section 179 deduction limitation.
+You may deduct up to 100% of the cost of any vehicle in this category.

 To illustrate how you may leverage a Section 179 vehicle to reduce your tax burden, consider the following example: